Preconditioners for Fractional Diffusion Equations Based on the Spectral Symbol: Introduction

 \section{Introduction}

-Fractional calculus may be considered an old and yet novel topic.
-Old, since it is dated back to the letter from L'H{\"o}pital to Leibniz in 1695 , and a novel one, since only from a little more than forty years it has been object of specialized conferences and treatises.
+Fractional calculus may be considered both an old and modern topic.
+Old, since it dates back to the letter from L'H{\^o}pital to Leibniz in 1695, and a novel one, since it has been object of specialized conferences and treatises, for the last 40 years.
 In recent years considerable interest in fractional calculus has been stimulated by the applications that this calculus finds in numerical analysis and modeling.
-For that, fractional diffusion equations (FDE) are used to model anomalous diffusion or dispersion.
-Such kind of phenomena are ubiquitous in the natural sciences and social sciences.
+As an example, fractional diffusion equations (FDEs) are used to model anomalous diffusion or dispersion, where a particle plume spreads at a rate inconsistent with the classical Brownian motion model (e.g., see \cite{Meerschaert2004} and the references therein).
+Such phenomena are ubiquitous in both natural and social sciences.
 In fact, many complex dynamical systems often contain anomalous diffusion.
-Fractional kinetic equations are usually an effective method to describe these complex systems, including diffusion type, diffusive convection type and Fokker-Planck type of fractional differential equations.
-Since analytical solution are rarely available, these kinds of equations are of numerical interest.
-When the fractional derivatives $\alpha = 1$, we have the normal diffusion process.
-With $0 < \alpha < 1$ , we describe a sub-diffusion process or dispersive, slow diffusion process with the anomalous diffusion index, while with $\alpha > 1$, an ultra-diffusion process or increased, fast diffusion process.
+Fractional kinetic equations are usually an effective method for describing these complex systems, including diffusion type, diffusive convection type and Fokker--Planck type FDEs \cite{Saichev}.
+Since analytical solutions are rarely available, these kinds of equations are of numerical interest.
+When the order of fractional derivatives is $\alpha= 1$, we have the standard diffusion process.
+With $0 < \alpha < 1$, we describe a sub-diffusion process or dispersive, slow diffusion process with the anomalous diffusion index, while with $\alpha> 1,$ an ultra-diffusion process or increased, fast diffusion process.
+In \cite{donatelli161} it has been proved the strict relationship between the order of the fractional derivative and the order of the zero of the associated symbol of the coefficient matrix of the related system.
+In addition, it is well known (e.g., see \cite{serraLA:98,serra981}), that if the generating function $f\ge 0$ of a Toeplitz matrix of size $n$ has a unique zero of order $\alpha\in (0,1)$ and it is bounded, then $T_n(f)$ has a condition number growing exactly as $n^\alpha$.
+Hence, the standard Conjugate Gradient method requires only $O(n^{\alpha/2})$ iterations for the solution of a related linear systems up to the required accuracy (for a total of $O(n^{\alpha/2}\log(n))$ arithmetic operations.
+When $\omega f$ has all the range in the right complex plane for some $\omega$ complex of modulus one, the generating function $f$ is called weakly sectorial~\cite{bottcher981,sertilli}.
+Then if $f$ is weakly sectorial, essentially bounded and $f$ has a unique zero of order $\alpha \in (0,1)$, then again $T_n(f)$ has a condition number growing exactly as $n^\alpha$.
+Hence, a good GMRES with (possibly) any standard circulant preconditioning is essentially satisfactory (e.g., see \cite{channg,ng,serhuc}).
+Thus, the case where the order of fractional derivative $\alpha$ belongs to the interval $(1,2)$ is, computationally, more challenging.
+Moreover, in this paper we are focus on the numerical solution of particular time-dependent space-fractional diffusion equation on rectangular domains in one and two dimensions using finite differences techniques.
+For numerical techniques concerning domains of general geometry or numerical schemes different from finite differences and multigrid techniques, the interested reader is referred, for example, to \cite{BKM}, \cite{HLM}, and \cite{KW}, and the references therein.